 Chris McCartney, lives in the neighborhood.
 Mr. McCartney was against the project.
 He felt this would devalue the property in the area.
 He felt there were other areas that could be used.

 Terry Collins, lives across the street from the proposed project and was in favor of the development.
 He would like to see the plans for the proposed project.

 Kathy Burkhart, 539 Prather Drive.
 Mrs. Burkhart asked about drainage issues in the area.
 She said her home was in the flood plain.

 Gary Oakes said that a couple of years ago, the city entered into a contract with HNTB Engineering Firm to evaluate how the construction of I-69 would impact drainage and flooding in the Ohio Street/Ind.
 37 area of the city.
 Oakes further stated Sartor Ditch has been altered and now goes under two new bridges under the future I-69.
 Mr. Oakes said the area’s flood plain is anticipated to be lowered by about 17 inches because of the changes along the I-69 corridor.

-Plan Commission Dale Coffey said the city’s comprehensive plan approved by the City Council a few years ago lists the area in question as an area for commercial development.
+Plan Commission Dale Coffey said the city’s comprehensive plan approved by the Common Council a few years ago lists the area in question as an area for commercial development.

 The next regularly scheduled meeting of the Martinsville Plan Commission will be at 7:00 PM, Tuesday, July 27, 2021.

 There being no further business, the meeting was adjourned with a motion made by Melanie Foley, seconded by Ann Miller, and passed unanimously.